tips & tutorials + Fri, 14 Jul 2017 15:18:58 -0400

 Spot colors, such as Pantone matched colors, are recommended for achieving the highest degree of color accuracy; however, even spot colors are not exempt from the effects of the underlying paper stock.

 can you use white ink?

 Yes.
 There is white ink.
 However, whether printed offset or digitally, opaque white is a particle-heavy spot color that must be applied separately from your process colors (C,M,Y,K).
 Currently, most digital presses do not support white toner, & white ink for use on offset presses is known for issues with inconsistency.
-With either, achieving consistency in coverage is difficult, & if you are depending on white ink to print smaller text, or to lay down an undercoat prior to printing color over it; you are most likely setting yourself up for disappointment (the exception being screen-printing).
+With either, achieving consistency in coverage is difficult, & if you are depending on white ink to print smaller text, or to lay down an undercoat prior to printing color over it; you are most likely setting yourself up for disappointment when it comes to cost, quality, or both (the exception being screen-printing).
 They are best suited for use as embellishments, not for integral design foundation.
-White foils for stamping are a possibility, however costs for the metal die(s) required for stamping must be considered.
-With any of these options, you may also need to consider increased setup costs, & costs for protective coating if required to preserve inks that are printed over the applied white.
+White foils for stamping are a possibility; however, costs for the metal die(s) required for stamping must be considered.
+With any of these options, you may also need to consider increased setup & spoilage (waste) costs, & costs for protective coating if required to preserve inks that are printed over the applied white.

 so what can i do?

 - Consider your design carefully before selecting a stock.
 Do logos or other trademarks involve or require white?
 Are there photos with people flashing smiles; people or animals with light to medium skin, hair, or fur; cars or houses with light or white paint jobs?
 The stock you choose will be the "white" point in your finished product.
 Again, darker tones will be affected as well, even if not immediately apparent.

 - Ask for a hard proof before the press run.
 This will provide you with an accurate depiction for your final product.